Aston Villa 2019/20 season preview: Your complete guide to the new Premier League season

 This is a really tricky question because Villa have a relatively young squad.
 Players I would class as youngsters are probably not quite ready for the Premier League just yet.

-I think that long term players like Calum O’Hare and Jack Doyle-Hayes could have real big futures but we may see them go back out on loan this summer.
+I think that long term players like Calum O’Hare and Jake Doyle-Hayes could have real big futures but we may see them go back out on loan this summer.

 Otherwise Frédéric Guilbert looks like he could have a big first season in the Premier League if pre-season so far is anything to go by.